LeHaine/kt-ldtk-api/README.md

 This is a Kotlin and Java API to parse and load **LDtk project** files.
 The `ldtk-api` module is built for Kotlin Multiplatform which mean it *should* work for JVM and JS targets.

-This library can be used for any JVM game engine/framework.
-It features a separate LibGDX module for easy rendering.
+This library can be used for any Kotlin Multiplatform or JVM game engine/framework/project.
+It features a separate LibGDX module for easy rendering and an example Korge project.

 ![LibGDX Example](/screenshots/example_2.gif "LibGDX rendering example")